 The pre-1815 depth of 4 fathoms, as suggested by President Forth, is questionable when considering the natural channels and inlets throughout the Turks and Caicos, as no other similar site has quite that depth.

 President Forth, recognizing the potential of the harbor, attempted to arrange the re-dredging, utilizing English prisoners from Bermuda, blasting, and the new technology of diving bells.
 Unfortunately, the scheme was rejected as being too expensive.

 The concept of re-opening the channel was revisited by the subsequent President Inglis in 1859 with no greater success.

 In 1983, Raul Construction Company began operations to open the inlet.
-The payment for the project was 76 acres of land near to the dredge site, and partial profits from reclaimed land in the salinas near Cockburn Town, refilled with the material obtained from dredging.
+The payment for the project was 76 acres (31 hectares) of land near the dredge site, and partial profits from reclaimed land in the salinas near Cockburn Town, refilled with the material obtained from dredging.

 Since the dredging in 1983, the channel has partially filled back in, and larger vessels can no longer enter North Creek.
 Plans to dredge once more are currently being examined.

 North Creek was the proposed site for the Grand Turk Dolphinarium, an attraction intended as a cruise ship shore excursion.